LG CordZero A9 vs. Dyson V10 Absolute Comparison

 There isn’t any variance, even with the eye test, as both got every crumb of sand.

-Both models have a soft roller attachment, which is highly efficient at picking up debris, even with sand.
+Both models have a soft roller attachment that is highly efficient at picking up debris, even in sand.

 Hair Wrap Comparison [Hard Floors]